drandell/hannah-website/static/media/about_me.c1748ad1.md

 Since returning to the UK, I have worked in Marketing, and I have been working as a freelance translator, specialising in translating texts for a wide range of clients from a variety of industries.
 I have experience in dental/medical translation, SEO marketing translation, website translation and more.
 You can find out more about the exact services I provide below.

-I am an associate member of the Institute of Translation and Interpreting, which promotes high standards in translation.
+I am an associate member of the Institute of Translation and Interpreting and a member of the Chartered Institute of Linguists, both of which promote high standards and proficiency in translation.
 I have been lucky to find regular clients who not only trust me, and my work, but praise the work I provide for them.
 There really is no better feeling!